1sLand99/NewBlackbox/README.md

-# This project will continue [here](https://github.com/ALEX5402/NewBlackbox) from now on. 🙂
+# THIS PROJECT WILL BE CONTINUE [HERE](https://github.com/ALEX5402/NewBlackbox) FROM NOW ON. 🙂